pydanny/daniel-blog-fasthtml/posts/2024/2024-12-my-fitness-journey.md

 The fix for this is now right before I spar, I say this mantra: "play weak, play weak, play weak".

+## Diet

+In general I eat meat, dairy, eggs, vegetables and a little citrus fuit.
+I avoid simple carbohydrates like breads, potato, rice, and sugars.
+Periodically I'll taste those things, as I've found completely denying myself of simple carbohydrates causes me to binge.

+I supplement this vitamins, collagen, and creatine.
+The latter two help with my recovery.
+In addition to the muscular benefits I'm one of those people who get a cognitive boost from creatine.

 ## Goals for 2025

 - Continue with Brazilian Jiu-Jitsu